monwar-ahmed/mnr-demo/README.md

 # mnr-demo
-This is my first repository
+This is my first repository.
+Author- Monwar